JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `startNextCycle`

 Starts a new Reputation Mining cycle.
-Explicitly called only the first time,
+Explicitly called only the first time, subsequently called from within `setReputationRootHash`